sericaia/www/content/blogposts/20221024_dont-be-afraid-of-git-revert.md

 // ...
 ```

 That's it!
-After closing the interactive mode, your rebase is applied and commits with fixups got squashed.
-When you look into the history now, you will get a history without the fixup commit:
+After closing the interactive mode, your rebase will be applied and commits with fixups squashed.
+When you look at the history now, you will see the fixup commit is omitted:

 ```bash
 commit 79ea1518795ca05dd661c664341db2bf2d85350d (HEAD -> main)